 In the flux of creating a new business, the couple took on a lot of challenges.
 Catherine says, “For a long time the problem wasn’t finding business, it was keeping up.
 It took us a long time to learn how to scale.
 We would work like 12-hour days and not really pay ourselves.
 One of the hardest parts of starting your own business is getting it to the point where it’s financially stable.”

-Paul remembers, “Originally, I would get the orders, I would print the jobs, finish them, pack them up, and the second half of the day I would deliver them,” remebers Paul.
+“Originally, I would get the orders, I would print the jobs, finish them, pack them up, and the second half of the day I would deliver them,” remembers Paul.

 During this time, Fireball rented space from The Loom at Richmond Mills, a large multi-purpose loft space in Port Richmond.
 It was there that the business really got its legs, with the addition of bigger printers, organizational processes, and new employees.
 The couple opened an art gallery in the back of their shop and continued their love of showcasing local artists and hosting friends.
 It felt exciting to be making their own way, says Paul.
 Even with the challenges, Catherine says, “It still felt better than working for somebody.
 It felt like we had control over our lives.”